mosheriif/ai-eight-puzzle/README.md

 # 8-Puzzle Solver

 This repository contains a solution to the 8-puzzle problem using various search algorithms.
-This project is part of an Artificial Intelligence assignment for the Alexandria University, Faculty of Engineering, Computer and Systems Program.
+This project is part of the (CSE351) Introduction to Artificial Intelligence course.

 ## Overview